nmacgreg/kjviewer/docs/sprints.md

 * My code - deal with multiple input data files
 * Push the data into a sqlite DB
 * *fully* clean up the data, before inserting it into the SQL table (used a regex)
+* Add a "newserver.py" that reads data from the SQL table, & formats it for html
+* Expand 'newserver.py' to print out more fields
+* In newserver.py, limit the length of the title field
+* With data in SQLite, how do you easily edit the data?
+I could *almost* do it in JSON. "sqlite3" is the answer.

 ## Next